Rodmg/altair-mqtt-sn-bridge/README.md

 ## Using

 Open the project folder from the Atom IDE with PlatformIO IDE plugin installed, connect your board and press the upload button.

-## Note

-Pair mode is not supported in this implementation, as it's not a necessity thanks to the Aquila Mesh auto address assignment, however it would be nice to have for some implementations and should be implemented in the future.